ScottTilley/strf/README.md

    There is a certain amount of filtering in the alg. to prevent invalid entry of x,y mouse coordinates to prevent program crashes.Â  Otherwise the code seems robust.

    One area of improvement could be to implement a Weighted Gaussian solver as they are more immune to noise and could improve the reduction of data overall particularly with noisy data.

+   After writing this I discovered that there was an internal function for the curve fitting already in rfplot.c so my added external routine could be removed.

+   Some error handling should be added to prevent zero's from getting 'logged' etc.